prov3ntus/pv_blender_cod/README.md

 ### Cleans Material Names
 Upon export, any invalid characters are replaced with underscores, and the material name is lower-cased.

 It's baffling that this wasn't added by any of the previous maintainers, tbh.
+This plugin was never really shown any love.

 ### Exporting Multiple Objects Fix
 Using the "Export Selection" option when exporting XModels now **fully works** with no issues.
 You can also export all meshes in the scene, and it works fine.